MicrosoftDX/kurvejs/docs/graph.md

 ## Navigating the Graph path from responses

+Normal usage of the MS Graph requires building a new path after each operation.
+If you wish to enumerate through message, outputting the subject line and then the sizes of all attachments, you'd do:

+    GET "me/messages/${messageId}"
+    GET "me/messages/${messageId}/attachments"
+    GET "me/messages/${messageId}/attachments/${attachmentId}"

-All response objects return a "_context" property which represent the Graph path location of the object.
+QueryBuilder helps you write more concise code.
+All response objects return a "_context" property which represent the Graph path location of the returned object, allowing you to pick up where you left off:

     graph.me.messages.$("123").GetMessage().then(message =>
         console.log(message.subject);